 A security camera at a FedEx store south of Austin caught Conditt’s red SUV on video, McCaul said.

 The bomber went to the store on Sunday and made the mistake of parking within view of a surveillance camera that captured the vehicle’s license plates, the congressman said.

 Surveillance photos from the mail delivery office in Sunset Valley showed Conditt wearing a baseball cap, blond wig and pink gloves as he brought two packages to the store.

 Investigators used cellphone technology to track down Conditt on Wednesday and to confirm that he had been to all of the bombing locations, McCaul said.

-Austin Mayor Steve Adler said the city's "collective fear and anxiety" was growing as the bomber carried the string of bombings.
+Austin Mayor Steve Adler said the city’s “collective fear and anxiety” was growing as the bomber carried out the string of attacks.